awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 ## What if I forget to migrate my PSPs to PSS/PSA or to a policy\-as\-code solution before I update my cluster to version `1.25`?
 Can I migrate after updating my cluster?<a name="pod-security-policy-removal-forget"></a>

 When a cluster that contains a PSP is upgraded to Kubernetes version `1.25`, the API server doesn’t recognize the PSP resource in `1.25`\.
-This might result in pods getting incorrect security scopes\.
+This might result in Pods getting incorrect security scopes\.
 For an exhaustive list of implications, see [Migrate from PodSecurityPolicy to the Built\-In PodSecurity Admission Controller](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/)\.

 ## How does this change impact pod security for Windows workloads?<a name="pod-security-policy-removal-impact"></a>

 We don't expect any specific impact to Windows workloads\.
-PodSecurityContext has a field called `windowsOptions` in the `PodSpec v1` API for Windows pods\.
+PodSecurityContext has a field called `windowsOptions` in the `PodSpec v1` API for Windows Pods\.
 This uses PSS in Kubernetes `1.25`\.
 For more information and best practices about enforcing PSS for Windows workloads, see the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/windows/docs/security/#pod-security-contexts) and Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-runasusername/)\.